 Monitor Pipeline and Activity

-A meeting is a meeting whether it’s in-person or virtual so processes around capturing information from the meeting shouldn’t change.
+A meeting is a meeting whether it’s in-person or virtual, so processes around capturing information from the meeting shouldn’t change.
 It’s now more critical than ever to manage your pipeline closely.
-Make it a habit to log activity and any pipeline progression after every meeting and touchpoint.
-For a more in-depth look at how to manage your pipeline during challenging times, check out this blog post from our very own Katie Schuele.
+Make it a habit to log activity and any pipeline progression after every meeting and touch point.